Sistrunk Procedure (Thyroglossal Duct Cyst)

 .TODAYVariants

-CPT 60281.
+CPT 60281 (8.60 wRVU).
 Scar tissue from prior dissection increases difficulty and recurrence risk.
-Document prior surgery, adherence to scar, and wider excision of tongue base musculature.
-Intraoperative needle aspiration of the field can help identify residual tract.
+Document prior surgery, adherence to scar, and need for wider excision of tongue base musculature.
+Consider intraoperative needle aspiration of the field to identify residual tract.

-Rare.
-Almost always papillary thyroid carcinoma.
-Sistrunk procedure is curative for most cases without gross extrathyroidal extension.
-Thyroid evaluation mandatory.
-Concurrent thyroidectomy considered if thyroid lesion present or per institutional protocol.
+Rare; almost always papillary thyroid carcinoma.
+Sistrunk procedure alone is curative for most cases confined to the cyst without gross extrathyroidal extension or lymph node involvement.
+Thyroid evaluation and ultrasound mandatory.
+Concurrent thyroidectomy (60252, 21.46 wRVU or 60254, 27.71 wRVU) is considered when thyroid pathology is present or per institutional protocol — not routinely for all TDCC.

 Charting Tips

-- Document central hyoid bone length removed (typically 1-1.5 cm)
+- Document central hyoid bone length removed (standard is approximately 1-1.5 cm)

-- State that tract was followed to foramen cecum and ligated; this is the key step that reduces recurrence
+- State that tract was followed through tongue base musculature to foramen cecum with a core of musculature excised — this is the key step distinguishing Sistrunk from simple cyst excision and drives the reduced recurrence rate

-- Note cyst integrity.
-Intact excision is preferred.
-If entered, document and ensure all capsule is removed.
+- Note cyst integrity — intact excision is preferred.
+If entered, confirm all capsule was removed

 - For recurrent cases, document extent of prior excision and current dissection relative to prior scar